 Comparison group data are included to provide a context for interpreting your institution's indicators.
-If your institution did not define a custom comparison group for this report by July 15, 2022 NCES selected a comparison group for you.
+If your institution did not define a custom comparison group for this report by July 15, 2023 NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The customized Data Feedback Report function available at https://nces.ed.gov/ipeds/use-the-data/can be used to reproduce the figures in this report using different peer groups.
+The customized Data Feedback Report function available at https://nces.ed.gov/lipeds/use-the-data/ can be used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Control of Institution: Private For-profit; Degree-granting Status: Non-degree-granting Institutions; Largest Program by Enrollment: Engineering and Engineering Technologies.
-This comparison group includes the following 6 institutions:
+The characteristics include Control of Institution: Private For-profit; Reporting Method: Program Reporter; Degree-granting Status: Non-degree-granting Institutions; Largest Program by Enrollment: Cosmetology; Enrollment of a Similar Size.
+This comparison group includes the following 31 institutions: